 The most commonly used glycol ethers are:

-Perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS) are two widely-used perfluorinated chemicals (PFCs).
-PFCs are synthetic flurocarbon-based acids used in coatings to resist grease, oil, water, and stains.
+Perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS) are two widely-used perfluorinated chemicals that are often used in coatings to resist grease, oil, water, and stains.

-Humans can be exposed to PFOA and PFOS through ingestion of food and water which contain these chemicals, as well as inhalation of soil and dust containing PFCs.
-The EPA has issued health advisories alerting consumers to the possible risks.
-In lab animals, these man made chemicals have been shown to cause liver damage as well as impact growth, development, and reproduction.
+Exposure to PFAS occurs through ingestion of food and water which contain these chemicals, as well as inhalation of soil and dust containing PFCs.
+In lab animals, these chemicals have been shown to cause liver damage and have a strong correlation with inhibited growth, development, and reproduction.

 How to Avoid PFOA and PFOS